 | 2033 | $245.32B | Forecast |

-Government programs such as Brazil's Rota 2030 initiative and India's Make-in-India policy are creating localized manufacturing incentives that allow suppliers to capture demand in high-growth developing markets while reducing exposure to global supply chain disruptions.
+Government industrial policy initiatives, including Brazil's Rota 2030 program and India's Make-in-India mandate, have established localized manufacturing incentive structures that enable component suppliers to access demand in high-growth emerging markets while simultaneously mitigating supply chain concentration risk and geographic dependency vulnerabilities.

 Magna International Inc. GKN Automotive Limited (Dowlais Group plc) JATCO Ltd Schaeffler AG ZF Friedrichshafen AG AISIN CORPORATION Allison Transmission, Inc. BorgWarner Inc. Continental AG Eaton.
 These ten companies collectively define the medium-concentration competitive landscape of the global automotive transmission system market.
 ZF Friedrichshafen AG has demonstrated active product expansion, unveiling a purpose-built single-stage spur gear drive for India's railways at IREE 2025, signaling broader mobility ambitions beyond passenger vehicles.